 Summary

-The VALO Nordic OMOP Implementation Lessons Learned exercise represents the first systematic assessment of OMOP CDM implementation experiences across multiple Nordic healthcare systems.
+The VALO Nordic OMOP implementation lessons learned exercise represents the first systematic assessment of OMOP Common Data Model (CDM) implementation experiences across multiple Nordic healthcare systems.

-Conducted in September 2025 following the VALO NSCLC pilot study, this assessment captured experiences from ten respondents across five countries: Norway, Finland, and Denmark as active data partners, and Sweden and Iceland as observers.
+Conducted in September 2025 following the VALO metastatic non-small cell lung cancer (NSCLC) pilot study, this assessment captured experiences from ten respondents across five countries: Norway, Finland and Denmark as active data partners, and Sweden and Iceland as observers.

-• OMOP implementation is a multi-year organizational transformation, not a short-term project (Norway reports ~3 years)
+• OMOP implementation is a multi-year organisational transformation, not a short-term project (Norway reports ~3 years).

 • Data readiness follows three tiers: